HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

   )
 }}

 We found that 29.34% of desktop pages and 30.66% of mobile pages attempt to disable scaling by setting either `maximum-scale` to a value less than 1, or `user-scalable` `0` or `none`.
 Some operating systems no longer comply with disabled zoom and scale set in HTML.
 For systems that do respect it, this can render the page effectively unusable for some.
-For more information about why to avoid disabling browser zoom see Adrian Roselli's article, [Don't Disable Zoom](https://adrianroselli.com/2015/10/dont-disable-zoom.html).
+For more information about why to avoid disabling browser zoom see Adrian Roselli's article, <a hreflang="en" href="https://adrianroselli.com/2015/10/dont-disable-zoom.html">Don't Disable Zoom</a>.

 ### Language identification